 2 Lands and Surveys plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).

+3 On the date as at which this compilation was prepared, the Universities Legislation Amendment Act 2016 s.
+176 had not come into operation.
+It reads as follows:

+176. Reserves (University Lands) Act 1972 repealed

+The Reserves (University Lands) Act 1972 is repealed.